 The goal is to get you back on your feet quickly.
 Although rest is important, you definitely don’t want to become inactive for a long period of time.
 In fact, too much bed rest will actually worsen the symptoms of sciatica.
 Sitting for long periods can also cause problems.
 While over-the-counter pain medications can help with any mild discomfort, your doctor may also prescribe a muscle relaxant or a steroid to reduce inflammation.

 In order to avoid sciatica from causing sharp shooting pain in your leg again, you may need to make a few lifestyle changes.
 Exercising and stretching on a regular basis is definitely in your best interest.
 By doing so, you’ll be able to keep your muscles and spinal joints in good health.
 Because anxiety can also trigger the symptoms of sciatica, it’s a good idea to develop positive ways to cope with stress.

 If you have any questions about sciatica or need to be professionally treated, be sure to contact Greater Austin Pain Center.
-Our facility specializes in pain management.
+Our top rated Austin pain clinic offers a different approach to pain management, and provide the treatment you need!
 Don't hesitate to call for an appointment.